Nexmo/station/_documentation/messaging/conversion-api/overview.md

 # Overview

-You can use the Conversion API to tell Nexmo about the reliability of your 2FA communication.
-Adding conversion data means that Nexmo delivers messages faster and more reliably.
+The Conversion API allows you to tell Nexmo about the reliability of your 2FA communications.
+Sending conversion data back to us means that Nexmo can deliver messages faster and more reliably.

-Conversion data is confidential, Nexmo does not share it with third parties.
+The conversion data you send us is confidential: Nexmo does not share it with third parties.

-In order to identify the carriers who provide the best performance, Nexmo continually tests the routes used to deliver SMS and Voice.
+In order to identify the carriers who provide the best performance, Nexmo continually tests the routes we use to deliver SMS and voice calls.
 Using Adaptive Routing™, Nexmo actively reroutes messages through different carrier routes and ensures faster and more reliable delivery for your messages.
 The route choice is made using millions of real-time conversion data points.

 Message delivery indicators are: